utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 - Three [recorded interviews](https://drive.google.com/open?id=1JfH1BKvyjrN9AT_4TFIt7rTRD2sOPCgV) from two people.
 There are transcripts of each recording _but be sure to listen to the audio for direct quotes_ as the transcripts are FAR FROM PERFECT.
   - **Andy Kahn** is a bartender at the Mockingbird Saloon (then called The Local Pub and Patio).
 He has also served as manager at the Hole in the Wall.
 He talks about the business of running a bar in a college town and keeping on the right side of TABC rules.
 This was recorded in summer 2019.
   - **Chris Porter** is the public information officer for the Texas Alcoholic Beverage Commission.
 He talks about the TABC's role in enforcing rules around selling alcohol.
 If you have follow-up questions for him you could reach out at <chris.porter@tabc.texas.gov>.
 There are two recordings from him ... one from summer 2019 and one from spring 2020.
-  - You need to find your own third source.
 - You have two data sets to draw from: Alcohol sales and TABC enforcement actions (more on those below).
 You'll need to [download these data sets](README.md) and explore them using tools you've learned in class.
 You **DO NOT** have to use both sets in the story.
 See below for some story ideas.

 ## How to tackle this project